yair232/status-page/final-project-terraform/README.md

 ```
 Confirm the action by typing yes when prompted.

-Step 6: Verify the Deployment
-Check the AWS Management Console to confirm that all resources have been created as expected.

-Step 7: To remove all resources created by this Terraform project, run the following command:
+Step 6: To remove all resources created by this Terraform project, run the following command:
 ```bash
 terraform destroy
 ```